Sharon Rooney: Career

+Breakthrough (2013–2023)

 Rooney began performing stand-up comedy, and toured with a play in various schools across Britain.
 Her first television role came when she was cast as Rae Earl, a young woman who is released from a psychiatric facility after four months, in the E4 teen comedy-drama series My Mad Fat Diary (2013–2015).
-The show was a success and earned Rooney a BAFTA nomination at the British Academy Scotland Awards.
+The show was a success and earned Rooney a BAFTA nomination at the BAFTA Scotland awards.
 The Guardian's Sam Wollaston called Rooney's performance "natural, effortless and utterly believable".
+Rooney claimed she was "surprised" to be nominated for a BAFTA Scotland award, and claimed she was "dreading" attending the ceremony but confirmed it was not for the fear of not winning the award, claiming that by being nominated she felt she had "already won".
 The role also saw her nominated for a Royal Television Society award in 2014.
 She was also nominated in the Entertainment category at the 2014 Young Scot Awards.

+In 2013, Rooney was cast to play the role of Sophie, the daughter of Christine O'Neal (played by Elaine C. Smith), in the BBC Scotland sitcom Two Doors Down.
+The pilot episode aired in December 2013, but was not picked up for full series until 2016, with Rooney returned to the role of Sophie.
+Rooney said that working with Elaine C. Smith was "a dream come true", saying that she "grew up watching people like Elaine, Johnnie and Alex on the television", claiming that you would "see them on the telly all the time, so to be in a room with them and hear all their stories was just brilliant".
+In 2017, after two series on Two Doors Down, Rooney announced her departure from the show, with her character Sophie being written out of the show to move to Wales with her recently born daughter Madison.

 Rooney played a small part in the Sherlock episode "The Empty Hearse" in 2014.
 In July 2016, she appeared in the ITV drama series Brief Encounters, set in 1982 and revolving around four women who become involved in Ann Summers party planning.
 She played Miss Atlantis in the 2019 film Dumbo, in which she performed the song "Baby Mine".
 She played Nicola Walsh in Finding Alice in 2021.
+In 2021, she played the role of Shauna in the short film Do No Harm, a role which earned her a British Short Film Award for Best Supporting Actress.